bookschool/org/div/notes/Life Science/03 Cell Processes and Energy/03 Cell Processes and Energy.md

 known as lactic acid.
 When lactic acid builds up, you may feel a painful burning sensation in your muscles.
 Lactic acid was once thought to be the cause of muscle soreness.
-Scientists have learned that lactic acid is gone from muscles shortly after exercising and is not responsible for the soreness kyou feel in the days after you exercise.
+Scientists have learned that lactic acid is gone from muscles shortly after exercising and is not responsible for the soreness you feel in the days after you exercise.
 Instead, the soreness is likely caused by microscopic damage to muscles that occurred during the exercise.